kevin-chen/Flix_App/README.md

 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-### Notes
-Describe any challenges encountered while building the app.
----

 ## Flix Part 1

 ### User Stories